no-sweat tokyo travel tips

 The N’EX train, offered by Japan Rail (JR), takes 1 to 1.5 hours to get to the main train stations of Tokyo.
 The tickets are discounted for foreign passport holders.
 The return fare costs approximately $40 for a reserved seat in an Ordinary Car with a reclining seat, tray table, and laptop outlet.
 Buy your reserved seat ticket at JR East Travel Service Centers and JR Ticket Offices at all terminals. +learn more

-The Skyliner, a high-speed train, leaves up to three times an hour and takes 40 to 60 minutes to get to Tokyo.
+The Skyliner, a high-speed train, leaves up to three times an hour and takes 40 to 60 minutes to get to Nippori or Ueno Stations in Tokyo.
 A ticket costs approximately $25 one way.
 Look for the Keisei ticket counter across from the Customs/Baggage Claim exit at each terminal. +learn more

 Airport Limousine Bus

 For travelers with lots of luggage who are staying at a major Tokyo hotel, this is a convenient choice with airport-to-hotel service.
 The bus also delivers travelers to main train stations.
 Return cost is approximately $45 for foreign passport holders.
 Buy your ticket at the Airport Limousine Bus ticketing counter in Terminal 2, Terminal 1 (South) and Terminal 1 (North).
 The bus is subject the the travails of Tokyo traffic so the trip can take up to two hours. +learn more

 Tokyo’s public transit systems move 38 million people around in their daily lives.
 They are well-signed, logical, and affordable.